Creating Processes

 Using Process Task Settings

-This section covers key features of Process Task Settings, including linking tasks through predecessors, defining outcomes for decision-tree logic, specifying actions triggered by task completion and creating preset checklist items for task tracking.
+This section covers key features of Process Task Settings, including linking tasks through predecessors, defining outcomes for decision-tree logic, specifying actions triggered by task completion, and creating preset checklist items for task tracking.
+These capabilities enable you to build sophisticated workflows that adapt to different scenarios and maintain quality standards.

 Predecessors

 Most of the information in the Predecessors section is system-generated and does not need to be edited.
-However, this section is where Process Tasks can be linked together in spaces where a group of tasks runs concurrently, and they all need to be completed before initiating the next task.
+However, this section is where Process Tasks can be linked together in spaces where a group of tasks runs concurrently and must all be completed before initiating the next task.
+This prevents bottlenecks and ensures all preparatory work is finished before moving forward.
 To group tasks, do the following:

 1. On the Process Task record, click the caret in the Predecessors area and select Edit.